Harmful Installations and Maritime Transport

 Baltic Sea is one of the most crowded shipping areas in the world.
 Hazardous substances from shipping get into the environment through atmospheric emissions from combustion, leaking from anti-fouling paints and intentional or accidental spills of oil and hazardous substances.
 According the HELCOM Maritime Assessment (2018), there were over 295 000 visits to the ports of the Baltic Sea region in 2015.

 Maritime transport of hazardous substances and waste such as radioactive materials, oil and fertilizers also pose a threat to the Baltic Sea environment.

-To substantially reduce the discharges of harmful substances to the Baltic Sea from sources both on land (municipal sewage, atmospheric deposition) and from point sources (Ships and harbours)
+To substantially reduce the discharges of harmful substances to the Baltic Sea from sources both on land (municipal sewage, atmospheric deposition) and from point sources (Ships and harbours).

-How are CCB working with this issue?
+How is CCB working with this issue?

 CCB aims to raise awareness on and avoid potential threats to the Baltic Sea environment and to valuable Baltic Sea coastal areas from harmful installations and maritime transport.
 Examples of harmful installations are oil terminals, nuclear power plants and port facilities.